 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-With the start of Spring comes the introduction of hazards for your pets.
+There are a great many hazards for your pets.
 Some are less obvious than others.
 Warmer weather probably means more play time outside, and with that, more exposure to harmful outdoor substances.
 Gardens can pose a number of poisoning hazards.
-Be a garden guardian—keep these substances away from pets...
+How vulnerable your pet is depends on the species, amount digested and size of your pet.
+To be safe, we recommend you keep EVERYTHING on this list below from your pet.
+Note that this is not a comprehensive list.

 Rodent, snail and slug baits are often used to keep pests at bay.
 But if ingested, these poisons are extremely harmful to pets.
 They are highly toxic and, without immediate veterinary attention, can be fatal.
 Rodent baits typically can result in blood clotting disorders, brain swelling or kidney failure, depending on which type is used, while snail and slug baits can result in severe tremoring or seizuring.